Two things are 100% true, progress is inevitable and people hate change.

 Twitter has imposed a minimum width and maximum width restriction on the new widgets, even through documented customization, they don’t allow you full control over this, super easy workaround though!
 Just add the following to your stylesheet:

-I know most people are after that 100% with the responsive obsession and all ;), but it should work for whatever you want, including fixed px too.
+I know most people are after that 100% with the responsive obsession and all, but it should work for whatever you want, including fixed px too.

 So, are these good, viable solutions or did I miss the memo on something?
 What do you think of the new API?
-What are some solutions you think are better than what I’ve managed to cobble up?
+What are some solutions you think are better than what I’ve managed to cobble together?